6 Tips for Bringing a Bike to Burning Man 2023

 If you don’t already have bike with bigger tires, you have a few options:

 • Rent a bike!
 There are lots of bike shops or theme camps that rent bikes (or sell them for cheaper than renting!) near the playa.
-Check out the official list or some others BurningMan.org isn’t listing like BM Bike Rentals, Playa Bike Repair (expensive), Hammer & Cyclery (only renting to large camps of 30+, but also selling for $150 each), and Burn Bikes (website seems down)
+Check out the official list with some local shops and Reno Bike Project, or some others that the org hasn’t listed like BM Bike Rentals, Playa Bike Repair, and maybe Hammer & Cyclery.

 • Pre 2020 theme camps could offer bikes for pick up on playa, but since that conflicted with some of the Burning Man values, you must rent and pickup off the playa now.
 More info on the official list of bike shops by the Borg.